reflectoring/reflectoring.github.io/_posts/2021-03-27-first-java-program-robot-arena.md

   In Java, source code files are organized into so-called "packages".
 A package is just a folder in your file system and can contain files and other packages, just like a normal file system folder.
   </p>
   <p>
   Depending on which package a source file is in, it may or may not access source files in other packages, depending on their access modifiers.
+We're going to use the <code>public</code> modifier in this tutorial, so the files can be accessed from any package.
   </p>
 </div>